In a small town, you can make a big impact!

-— Geoffrey Jones, MD (Program Director)
+— Bryan Hodge, DO (Program Director)

 The Hendersonville program is an innovative, community-based program designed to train family doctors who would like to practice rural medicine in today’s dynamic healthcare environment.
 Physicians learn best by doing, not watching.
 The program utilizes an apprenticeship model in which residents work alongside faculty in a collegial and supportive atmosphere.
 Throughout your training program, you will have the opportunity to perform a variety of procedures to feel fully confident in incorporating them into your practice.